theodore-s-beers/feruca/README.md

 Apart from locale tailoring, you can choose between the "non-ignorable" and "shifted" strategies for handling variable-weight characters—with the latter being the default.
+There is also an option to use byte-value comparison as a "tiebreaker" in cases where two strings produce identical UCA sort keys.

-**Third**, this library has effectively just one public method, `collate`, belonging to a struct, `Collator`, which sets a few options. `collate` accepts two string references or byte slices, and returns an `Ordering` value.
+**Third**, this library has effectively just one public method, `collate`, belonging to a struct, `Collator`, which sets the options. `collate` accepts two string references or byte slices, and returns an `Ordering` value.
 It is designed to be passed as a comparator to the standard library method `sort_by` (or `sort_unstable_by`).
 See "Example usage" below.